Eastern Front (World War I): Central Powers victories, retreat of the Imperial Russian Army

 Postcard depicting a German and Austro-Hungarian soldier fighting together against Russia.
 Translated caption: "Victory with our united weapons!"

 In 1915 the Chief of German Great General Staff, General of Infantry Erich von Falkenhayn decided to make its main effort on the Eastern Front, and accordingly transferred considerable forces there.
 The year began with a successful German offensive in the area of the Masurian lakes.
 At the same time, a large battle for the city of Przasnysz took place on the Polish front.
 The city changed hands several times but eventually remained in Russian hands.
 As a result of the battle, the Germans lost from 38,000 to 60,000 soldiers and Russian losses amounted to about 40,000 men.
 In March, the Germans tried to take Poland again, the third Battle of Warsaw began, and like the previous two, ended with the defeat of Germany.
 In May 1915, to eliminate the Russian threat the Central Powers began the successful Gorlice–Tarnów Offensive in Galicia.

 After the Second Battle of the Masurian Lakes, the German and Austro-Hungarian troops on the Eastern Front functioned under a unified command.
 The offensive soon turned into a general advance and a corresponding strategic retreat by the Russian Army.
 The cause of the reverses suffered by the Russian Army, despite a significant numerical superiority over the German enemy, was not so much errors in the tactical sphere, as the deficiency in technical equipment, particularly in artillery and ammunition as well as the corruption and incompetence of the Russian officers.
 Only by 1916 did the buildup of Russian war industries increase the production of war material and improve the supply situation.

-By mid-1915, the Russians had been expelled from Russian Poland, The whole campaign cost the Russians about 400,000 men, however, the Germans and Austrians suffered setbacks, their attempt to break through to Lublin was repulsed with losses of 37,500 people, the Russians lost 9,524 people, and hence pushed hundreds of kilometers away from the borders of the Central Powers, removing the threat of Russian invasion of Germany, although there was still slight Russian penetration into Austria-Hungary.
+By mid-1915, the Russians had been expelled from Russian Poland, The whole campaign cost the Russians about 400,000 men, however, the Germans and Austrians suffered setbacks, their attempt to break through to Lublin was repulsed with losses of 37,500 men, and the Russians lost 9,524 men aswell, and hence pushed hundreds of kilometers away from the borders of the Central Powers, removing the threat of Russian invasion of Germany, although there was still slight Russian penetration into Austria-Hungary.
 At the end of 1915 the German-Austrian advance was stopped on the line Riga–Jakobstadt–Dünaburg–Baranovichi–Pinsk–Dubno–Tarnopol.
 The general outline of this front line did not change until the Russian collapse in 1917.